robbertberry/mission-control/README.md

     3. One in every 3rd launch will require an abort and retry after stage 1, randomize when it actually happens
     4. One in every 5th launch will explode, randomize when it actually happens

-#### Necessary instrumentation information to be provided at the end of each mission
+#### Necessary instrumentation information to be provided at the end of each mission:

     1. Total distance traveled (if aborted this would be 0, if exploded, pick a random spot in the timeline).
     2. Total travel time (same as above)

-#### Final Summary to be provided at end of all attempted missions.
+#### Final Summary to be provided at end of all attempted missions:

     1. Total distance traveled (for all missions combined)
     2. Number of abort and retries (for all missions combined)